l0s/fernet-java8/README.md

 ## Open Issues

-All test cases pass now, and I am working on the API design.
-Expect the API to remain in flux until major version 1 (1.0.0).
+The core functionality is complete and unit-tested.
+In addition, several examples have been implemented to ensure the API works with common use cases.
+I plan to release version 1.0.0 soon.

 ## Development